 Wheelchairs are available on a first-come, first-served basis at no charge, and wheelchair assistants and interpreters for the deaf receive general admission at half price.
 Most, but not all, of the historic buildings are accessible by wheelchair.
 However, buildings and walkways are authentic to the 19th century, which may impose certain restrictions.
 Stone paths in the historic areas may be difficult for wheelchair travel.
 For those buildings that are not wheelchair accessible, staff will bring the experience to you.
 Please see our Accessibility Guest Map for specific details.

-Handicapped parking is available close to the Welcome Center and The Overlook Room.
+Handicapped parking is available close to the Welcome Center.

 Conner Prairie is Autism-Friendly